texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/botnroll_api.md

 ---
-title: "The Bot'n Roll Library"
+title: "First Few Functions"
 tags: [robot programming]
 keywords:
 sidebar: tutorials
 permalink: botnroll_library.html
 ---

-In this tutorial, you will see how to the functionality from the Bot'n Roll Library.
+In this tutorial, you will see how to use the functionality from the Bot'n Roll Library.
 We're going to go through all of the functions with brief exercises, to familiarize you with your robot.

 ## Software Manual
-The robot comes with a software manual that you may find helpful in this weeks adventure.
+The robot comes with a software manual that you may find helpful in this week's adventure.
 You can find it [here](forms/software_manual.pdf)

 ## Function List